mhaddi12/mhaddi12/README.md

 # 👋 Hi, I'm Muhammad Haddi!

-I'm a passionate **Flutter Developer** with over 2 years of experience, currently working at **BitLogicx**.
+I'm a passionate **Flutter Developer** with over 2 years of experience, currently working at **Digixvalley**.
 My journey started after completing my **BSSE** from **Superior University Gold Campus**, where I interned as a Flutter developer.
 I love building mobile apps with clean UI, smooth user experiences, and high-performance features.
 Recently, I’ve also been expanding my backend expertise with **Node.js and Express** to create full-stack solutions.

 ---